20squares/manifold-finance/manifold-hedger/README.md

 | `gasPub`   | $g_{pub}$           | Gas size of the TX if issued at current market price. | $5 \cdot 10^6$   |

 These parameters were directly pulled from Sec.
 6 of the Ledger-Hedger paper.
 As for the utility functions, we again followed what the authors did by instantiating the utility functions for both **Buyer** and **Seller** to be first $log(x)$ and then $\sqrt(x)$.
-These function represent risk-aversity.
+These functions represent risk-aversity.

 Moreover, as specified in the section [Assumptions made explicit](#assumptions-made-explicit), we had to postulate an explicit utility for the transaction that **Buyer** wants to issue.
 This is represented by the parameter `utilityFromTX`, which has been set to $10^9$.